KapitanFloww/FlowwJump/README.md

-# floww-jump
+# FlowwJump
-Plugin for creating parcours
+Amazing plugin for creating and playing jump'n'runs on Paper-servers running Minecraft version 1.21